SageCreations/gather-upload-poster-script/README.md

   - then npm install
 - A CSV file that is compliant with the section below or test.csv examples.
   - You can make a google spreadsheet and then download as csv file - easiest way
 - User needs to go to each object they want data uploaded to and put a corresponding ID number in the "Preview Message" spot in gathertown.
+(SUBJECT TO CHANGE.)

 ## CSV file format:
 ### MAP_ID, ID, Title, Authors, PDF, Image, Video, Summary